Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Results

 \subsection{Gain Solutions}

 Because the Earth rotates during an observation, the spatial beam pattern shown in the last column of \Cref{fig:beam_hierarchy} moves across the sky and changes shape (or, in the case of the NCP, rotates across the sky).
 Sources that are not in the station-beam main lobe pass through multiple nulls and sidelobes.
 Additionally, the position and width of the station-beam sidelobes depend on the spacing between antennas in units of wavelength.
 This causes the beam lobes to be narrower at higher frequencies, and wider at lower frequencies.
 These two effects combined define the beam as a four-dimensional structure with two spatial, one spectral and one temporal dimension.
-For a given point in the sky, this reduces to a two-dimensional dynamic spectrum for the gain.
+For a given point in the sky, this reduces to a two-dimensional dynamic spectrum for the gain $|\mathmat{J}_{p,k}(\nu,t)|$.

-\Cref{fig:res_beam_vt} shows the dynamic spectrum of the station beam from \Cref{fig:beam_hierarchy} for the direction of Cas A. The top panel of \Cref{fig:res_beam_vt} shows the calibration beam (without switched-off elements), and the middle panel shows the true beam (with switched-off elements).
+\Cref{fig:res_beam_vt} shows the dynamic spectrum of the station power beam\footnote{As is customary in literature about beams, we use a `power beam' in the plots.
+The power beam is $|\mathmat{A}_{p,k}(\nu,t)|^2$.} from \Cref{fig:beam_hierarchy} for the direction of Cas A. The top panel of \Cref{fig:res_beam_vt} shows the calibration beam (without switched-off elements), and the middle panel shows the true beam (with switched-off elements).
 When calibrating, the goal is to approximate the true beam with the product of the gain and calibration beam.
 The gain that would perfectly do this for a single point-source is equal to the ratio between the true beam and the calibration beam.
 This ideal gain is shown in the bottom panel of the figure.

 Gain-calibration algorithms do not reach this ideal gain for two reasons: the finite calibration resolution needed to reach a minimum signal-to-noise ratio for the gain solutions (gain-discretisation), and the non-convex nature of the optimisation problem leading to solution errors.
 Gain-discretisation introduces errors because variations on scales smaller than a solution interval cannot be captured.
 In other words, a single matrix $\mathmat{J}_{p,k}$ cannot fully compensate for modelling errors in $\mathmat{A}_{p,l,d}$ as a function of $l$ (time and frequency indices within a solution interval) or $d$ (source direction within a calibration cluster).
 Therefore, if the variation of the station-beam in space, time, or frequency is not well-modelled within a solution interval, these intra-interval errors remain present after calibration.
 Additionally, the ideal gain may have spectral variations on scales that are suppressed by the low-pass filter.
 This effect is especially strong near nulls in the calibration beam, where the desired gain peak approaches infinity in case the true beam is non-zero.
 Around a null, the ideal gain solution has a very rapid rise and fall.
 However, such changes cannot be captured with a smooth gain solution.
 This rise and fall is visible as the horizontal red streak in the bottom panel of \Cref{fig:res_beam_vt}.
 In addition to these resolution-based effects, there is a risk of non-convergence (after the maximum number of iterations) or convergence to a local minimum in the optimisation problem.
 This occurs because the final gain solution $\mathmat{J}_{p,k}$ depends on the intermediate estimates of the gains of all stations and all directions.
 Therefore, an error in one direction for one station can potentially affect the estimates of all other gains.